Revisiting type-2 triangular norms on normal convex fuzzy truth values: Conclusion

 \section{Conclusion}

-The notions of $t$-norm, $t_{r}$-norm, and $t_{\mathrm{w}}$-norm on $\mathbf{L}$ were introduced by Walker and Walker~\cite{WW2006} in 2006 and modified by Hern\'{a}ndez {\it et al.}~\cite{HCT2015}.
-This paper first shows that $t_{\mathrm{w}}$-norm on $\mathbf{L}$ is strictly stronger than ${t_r}$-norm on $\mathbf{L}$, which is strictly stronger than ${t}$-norm on $\mathbf{L}$.
-Moreover, some equivalent conditions on restrictive axioms (O5), (O5'), and (O6) for the binary operation $\curlywedge$ and $\curlyvee$ are obtained.
-As corollaries, it is proved that \begin{itemize} \item[(1)] For the binary operation $\curlywedge$, axioms (O5) and (O6) imply axiom (O7); \item[(2)] For the binary operation $\curlyvee$, axioms (O5') and (O6) imply axiom (O7). \end{itemize} Furthermore, it is proved that, if the binary operation ${\curlywedge}$ is a ${t_r}$-norm (resp., ${\curlyvee}$ is a ${t_r}$-conorm) on $\mathbf{L}$, then ${\vartriangle}$ is a continuous ${t}$-norm (resp., ${\triangledown}$ is a continuous ${t}$-conorm) on $I$, and ${\star}$ is a ${t}$-norm on $I$.
+The notions of t-norm, t$_{r}$-norm, and t$_{lor}$-norm on $\mathbf{L}$ were introduced by Walker and Walker~\cite{WW2006} in 2006 and modified by Hern\'{a}ndez et al.~\cite{HCT2015}.
+This paper first proves that the non-convolution binary operation $\hollowstar$ constructed by Wu et al.~\cite{WCW2022} satisfies the distributivity law for meet-convolution and shows that t$_{lor}$-norm on $\mathbf{L}$ is strictly stronger than t$_{r}$-norm on $\mathbf{L}$, which is strictly stronger than t-norm on $\mathbf{L}$.
+Moreover, some equivalent conditions on restrictive axioms (O5), (O5'), and (O6) for the binary operations $\widetilde{\Delta}_{\ast}$ and $\widetilde{\nabla}_{\ast}$ are obtained.
+As corollaries, it is proved that \begin{itemize} \item[(1)] For the binary operation $\widetilde{\Delta}_{\ast}$, axioms (O5) and (O6) imply axiom (O7); \item[(2)] For the binary operation $\widetilde{\nabla}_{\ast}$, axioms (O5') and (O6) imply axiom (O7). \end{itemize} Furthermore, it is proved that, if the binary operation ${\widetilde{\Delta}_{\ast}}$ is a t$_{r}$-norm (resp., ${\widetilde{\nabla}_{\ast}}$ is a t$_{r}$-conorm) on $\mathbf{L}$, then ${\Delta}$ is a continuous t-norm (resp., ${\nabla}$ is a continuous t-conorm) on $I$, and ${\ast}$ is a t-norm on $I$.